mmckelvy/basic-static/README.md

 `options.cache {String}` -- `Cache-Control` headers.
 Defaults to `max-age=86400` (24 hours).

 `options.compress {Boolean}` -- Check for a gzipped version of the file.
-Note does not actually do the compression, just looks for a `. gz` version of the file as appropriate.
+Does not actually do the compression, just looks for a `. gz` version of the file as appropriate.

 # License
 MIT